 Is it better to insulate ceiling or roof?

 Nobody will argue that insulation is needed to keep a home comfortable and utilities down, but if you can only afford to insulate the attic floor or attic roof, which one is the better option?
 The ceiling is the best choice for the following reasons:

 - Prevent heat lost, saves on energy bills

 - Easier to install, especially in older homes

 Roof insulation options depend on the roof type: Dormer, Flat, or Pitched.
 For blanket insulation, 250mm to 270mm is recommended.
 If there is already insulation but looks older, check the depth and add accordingly.

 The batt roll insulation, radiant barrier, or rigid board insulation are fairly easy as a DIY job.
 You can find videos online on how to install roof insulation with those products.
 The loose-fill or spray foam insulation is better left to professionals.
-Need professional roof insulation help in Knoxville and Chattanooga, TN?
+Need professional roof insulation help in Louisville and Chattanooga, TN?
 Call 865-238-2628 today.